 Designers should consider the desired finish (e.g., matte or glossy) and incorporate appropriate texturing into the mold design.
 The mold surface should be prepared to achieve the required finish, as imperfections in the mold will be transferred to the final part.

-Applications of Compression Molding Process
+Applications of the Compression Molding Process

-The compression molding process is widely utilized across various industries such as automotive industry, aerospace industry, electrical industry, consumer goods, industrial application etc.
+The compression molding process is widely utilized across various industries such as the automotive industry, the aerospace industry, the electrical industry, consumer goods, industrial applications, etc. Examples of Compression Molded Products:

 - Gaskets and Seals: Essential for preventing leaks in automotive and industrial applications.